 Setting Deck Posts

 The general rule of thumb is that a post should be at least six inches below the frost line.
-This is to prevent the freezing and thawing of the ground from shifting the post.
+Besides, This is to prevent the freezing and thawing of the ground from shifting the post.

 The type of soil you have also plays a role in the needed depth.
 Sand and rocky soils typically hold better, while clay soil is more prone to shifting.